garrlicbread/Instagram-DM-Bot/README.md

 This project was made using Selenium, a python module that helps in web automation and data scraping.

 ## Process:
 The script describes the steps to follow in order to DM a person on Instagram to selenium.
 The steps include logging in, disabling prompts, searching for the person, opening their profile, and finally sending a message.
 There are two versions of this script, the first version manually pauses the program after every step before the page gets loaded while the second script uses a method called **WebDriverWait** that automatically halts the program until it detects the HTML element that it requires to perform the next step.
-Using **WebDriverWait** reduces the execution time from ~40 seconds to ~20 seconds, thus, increasing the speed by 200%
+Using **WebDriverWait** reduces the execution time from ~45 seconds to ~20 seconds, thus, increasing the speed by over 200%

 ## Output: